Leah1977/LSH_Electricians_MS1/README.md

 ## Testing the Footer contact link

 Tested the footer contact link on all pages.
-Clicking on the phone link, link should change colour to indicate that it has been clicked.
+Clicking on the phone link, link should change colour when you hover over it and when clicked will redirect you to the home page.

+### Expected

+When you click on the phone link, it is expected that the link will change colour.
+As this is a static website no further action will happen.

+### Testing

+Tested the phone link on each page by clicking on the phone link.

+### Result

+The site acted as expected, the link changed colour.

+### Fix

+No fix required.

+## Testing the social contact links in the footer

+Tested the social contact links on all pages.
+Clicking on a social link, link should change colour when you hover over it and when clicked will redirect you to the relevent page in a new window.

 ### Expected